nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

          #XSOCKET: (0,1),(1,2),(0,1),<sec-tag>
          OK

    #.
-Open a TCP socket, read information (handle, protocol, and role) about the open socket, and set the receive time-out of the open socket to 30 seconds.
+Open a TCP socket, read information (handle, protocol, and role) about the open socket, and set the receive timeout of the open socket to 30 seconds.

       .. parsed-literal::
          :class: highlight